 Built on Science.
 Built for These Students.

 Most schools that serve students with ADHD were built on good intentions.
 The Craig School was built on three decades of published research conducted inside real classrooms at UC Irvine.
 That difference matters.
 It means the structure of our school day, the way teachers deliver instruction, the behavioral support model, and the way we measure what's working were not invented from scratch.
-They were developed, tested, refined, and proven over 35 years before a single student walked through our doors.
+They were developed, tested, refined, and proven over 35 years.

 That is the foundation TCS stands on.